silvacms/documentation/source/silva/layout/howto.rst

 If you run your Zope instance in debug mode, the CSS cache won't be cached, so you can work safely on the filesystem and refresh directly in the browser to your changes.
-In production mode, the CSS file might be mergedd with others, and cached by Zope and your web browser.
+In production mode, the CSS file might be merged with others, and cached by Zope and your web browser.

 CSS files as resources